Introduction: Sustainable IT Monitoring & Grid Signals

 Introduction

-The rising electricity consumption of the IT sector and the associated emissions mean sustainable IT is no longer a “nice-to-have” or a side project of isolated developer teams.
+The rising electricity consumption of the IT sector and the associated emissions mean sustainable IT is no longer a “nice-to-have” or a side project of developer teams.
 It becomes an operational necessity for all companies managing a large IT infrastructure and a growing customer demand for IT or Cloud service providers.

 This electricity demand is significantly increasing.
 In the US, the expansion of data centres has been one of the main drivers of electricity demand growth over the last year and is projected to account for half of electricity demand growth between now and 2030.
 Data centers could account for one-third of the electricity demand in Ireland next year.
 As the electricity demand of data centers is set to double by 2030, it will exceed heavy industries' electricity consumption in some parts of the world.

-The rise of electricity consumption and the associated emissions are not limited to data centers but extend to all IT infrastructure and services.
 This urges companies to more closely monitor IT emissions at a time when regulations are strengthening.
-It also calls for more transparency from cloud and IT services providers, who must develop energy and emissions monitoring features or run the risk of losing customers and prospects to competition.
+It also requires more transparency from cloud and IT services providers, who must develop energy and emissions monitoring features or run the risk of losing customers and prospects to competition.

 In Today’s lesson